 Muhlig v.
 Philip Morris, et al., Case No. 07-46352, Circuit Court of the 11th Judicial Circuit, Florida, Miami-Dade County (case filed 12/28/07).
 One individual suing on behalf of the estate and survivors of a deceased smoker.
-The case is presently scheduled for the two week trial period starting 11/30/09.
+The case will likely be scheduled for trial during the first quarter of 2010.